How to find the best tradesmen

 - the breakdown of which of the costs are labour, and which are for materials

-- what materials are included in the price
+- whether materials are included in the price

 - what materials you will supply – will you provide the paint, tiles or lighting attachments?

-- whether subcontractors such as electricians are included
+- if subcontractors such as electricians are included

-- whether additional costs such as parking are included
+- what additional costs such as parking are included

 - whether VAT is included